 Use kubectl describe pod to reveal more information.
 In this case, the PVC is not found.

-$ kubectl describe pod blockbridge-iscsi-app
+kubectl describe pod blockbridge-iscsi-ap

 Events: